joshbrew/BiquadFilters.js/README.md

 Functions:

-`let classinstance = new class Biquad(type,freq,sps,Q,dbGain)` Create a new filter, these keep the latest sample and filter values so make a new one for each additional filter.
+`let classinstance = new Biquad(type,freq,sps,Q,dbGain)` Create a new filter, these keep the latest sample and filter values so make a new one for each additional filter.
 types: 'lowpass','highpass','bandpass','notch','peak','lowshelf','highshelf'.
 Set the frequency and sample rate, with default butterworth Q values. dBGain only applies to the shelf filters.
 See below for notch and bandpass filter macros.
 I should add a peak filter macro..

 `let output =  classinstance.applyFilter(signal_step)` Apply the filter to the next sample in the sequence.
 Returns the filtered amplitude.